WOMEN ON BOARDS

 THE STATE OF CALIFORNIA

-Now, over 96 percent of CA companies have at least ONE woman director.
+Now, more than 97% of California companies have at least ONE woman director.

 In Q3 2018, California ranked 29th among all U.S. states in terms of the percentage of female board members (17.4%).
 California jumped to the 16th position in Q4 2019, with 23.3% of directorships held by women.